edgedb/easy-edgedb/chapter12/index.md

 fight(people_names: array<str>, opponent: Person) -> str
 ```

 If we tried to overload our function with an input of `(Person, Person)`, it wouldn't work because that's the same as the original signature.
-EdgeDB uses the input we give it to know which form of the function to use, so without different signatures, it would have no way to decide between the two.
+EdgeDB uses the input we give it to decide which form of the function to use, so without different signatures, it would have no way to decide between the two.

 The function name is the same, but to call it, we enter an array of the fighters' names and the `Person` they are fighting.